taoalpha/blog/_posts/book/2015-06-28-coffeescript-programming-with-jquery-rails-and-nodejs.md

 CoffeeScript is pretty popular in the community of JavaScript for its simplicity, elegant and readable.
 Now let us dive into it.

 Instead of  listing the keywords and statements used in CoffeeScript one by one, it would better we learn CoffeeScript from comparing the difference between the CoffeeScript and JavaScript.

+### CoffeeScript fix some ugly stuffs in JavaScript

 - CoffeeScript removes most of the semicolons and the curly braces which used a lot in JavaScript, gives us a clearly view of the code, but you can still use the semicolons if you want, and you still have to use the semicolons if you want to put multiple statements in single one;
 - CoffeeScript learns a lot from ruby and python.
 Like this one: it uses whitespace or indentation, more accurately, to delimit the code blocks instead of braces.